UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 Mr. Joshua Dunlop who designed the Age of the Dinosaurs for the Royal Mail in 2024

-Mr. Joshua Dunlop is a freelance professional Concept artist, from Exeter in the UK, who studied art in the University of West London and Teesside University between 2008 and 2015.
-Joshua specialises in creatures for companies such as Disney and Netflix as well as illustrations for promotion material like the stamps.
+Mr. Joshua Dunlop is a freelance professional Concept artist, from Exeter in the UK, who studied art at the University of West London and Teesside University between 2008 and 2015.
+Joshua specialises in creatures for companies such as Disney and Netflix as well as illustrations for promotional material like the stamps.

 Concept artist refers to artist that develops ideas and concepts through artwork for a variety of elements of a project.
 For example, if the artist were working on a film that had a Tyrannosaurus in it, he would do loads of different sketches and designs to show a director, who would pick which elements he like and the artist would work up a final design that would be passed on to the visual effects team which would eventually end up in the film.